 European Court of Justice

-The Court of Justice of the European Communities (often referred to simply as ‘the Court’) was set up under the ECSC Treaty in 1952.
-It is based in Luxembourg.
-Article 19 TEU provides that the role of the European Court of Justice (ECJ) is ‘(…) to ensure that in the interpretation and application of the Treaties the law is observed.’
-It makes sure that EU legislation is interpreted and applied in the same way in all EU countries, so that the law is equal for everyone.
+The Court of Justice of the European Union (CJEU, formerly the European Court of Justice of the European Communities), often referred to simply as ‘the Court’, was set up under the ECSC Treaty in 1952 and it is based in Luxembourg.
+Article 19 of the Treaty on European (TEU) provides that the role of the Court is ‘(…) to ensure that in the interpretation and application of the Treaties the law is observed'.
+It makes sure that EU legislation is interpreted and applied in the same way in all EU countries, so that the law is equal for everyone (also known as nomophylactic function).
 It ensures, for example, that national courts do not give different rulings on the same issue.
 The Court also ensures that EU Member States and institutions do what the law requires.
 The Court has the power to settle legal disputes between EU Member States, EU institutions, businesses and individuals.

 See also: access to the judicial process; complaints to the European Court of Justice; Charter of Fundamental Rights of the European Union; euro-litigation; judicial cooperation in the EU; judicial enforcement of EU law; justiciability of EU law; preliminary reference procedure; supremacy of EU law.